openSUSE/news-o-o/_posts/2011-11-19-opensuse-12-1-launch-feedback.markdown

-Also bittorrent was in high demand, at one point we had 1387 seeders and 2804 leechers but we missed to track the high point.Â  The tracker counted 12924 complete downloads via bittorrent during the first 24 hours.
+Also bittorrent was in high demand, at one point we had 1387 seeders and 2804 leechers but we missed to track the high point.
+The tracker counted 12924 complete downloads via bittorrent during the first 24 hours.

 ## Physical Media